Orbital Sarcoidosis

 - Cataract surgery is done only with complete control or resolution of ocular inflammation

-- Substantial vitreous opacification requires vitrectomy
+- vitreous opacification requires vitrectomy

 - Trabeculectomy or glaucoma drainage device implant procedures are needed when medical therapy fails to treat glaucoma.